Small Time Behavior and Summability for the Schr\"odinger Equation: Introduction.

-In section one, useful notations are introduced.
-In section two, we prove a positive pointwise convergence result for the linear Schr\"odinger equation with potential using restricted Fourier space methods.
+We outline the organization of this article.
+In \cref{prelim}, useful notations are introduced.
+In \cref{positive1,positive2}, we prove a positive pointwise convergence result for the linear Schr\"odinger equation with potential using restricted Fourier space methods and Trotter-Kato product formula.
 In fact the class of potentials investigated does not include the quadratic case $V(x)=x^2$; our choice of potentials should be thought of as small perturbations to the free case $V=0$.
-In section three, we prove a similar result for the Schr\"odinger equation with a quadratic nonlinearity.
-In section four, we switch gears to prove the negative result that for $i\partial_t u = -\partial_{xx}u +Vu$, with an appropriate potential function, to exhibit pointwise convergence to initial data, it is necessary that $u_0 \in H^s(\mathbb{R})$ where $s\geq \frac{1}{4}$.\\
+In \cref{qnonlinearity}, the quadratic nonlinearities are treated.
+In \cref{negative2}, we prove the negative result that for $i\partial_t u = -\partial_{xx}u +Vu$, with an appropriate potential function, to exhibit pointwise convergence to initial data, it is necessary that $u_0 \in H^s(\mathbb{R})$ where $s\geq \frac{1}{4}$.